iterative/link-check/README.md

 use "consoleLog" and "exitCode", and the GitHub Action has a third "checkAction" mode to output to GitHub Actions.

+### failsOnly: boolean

+When true, only log/report failed link checks.
+Useful to get around GitHub Actions' character limit.

+Disabled by default on CLI, enabled by default on GitHub Actions.

 ## Runners

 ### CLI